tmigone/vuetify-easy-crud/README.md

 What component to use?
 - just vuetify: `vec-table`
 - vuetify + vuex: `vex-table`
-- vuetify + vuex + firebase: `vef-table` (Not implemented yet)
+- vuetify + vuex + firestore: `vef-table`

 # Requirements

+### Vuetify
-The following packages are included as peer dependencies:
+Vuetify is included as peer dependency.
-- vuetify
-- vuex-easy-firebase

 This means that you must install them yourself.
 NPM will warn you if they are not present in your project.

-### Vuetify
 For instructions on how to install Vuetify please visit [this quick start guide](https://vuetifyjs.com/en/getting-started/quick-start).

 If you are using Vuetify's a la carte system you need to import the following components: